ktahar/ocaml-lp/README.md

 # ocaml-lp : LP and MIP modeling in OCaml

 This library helps the modeling of Linear Programming (LP) and Mixed Integer Programming (MIP) in OCaml.
+It supports the model with not only linear terms, but also quadratic terms.
 The model can be imported-from / exported-to CPLEX LP file format, which can be loaded by various solvers.
-It also has an interface to GLPK (GNU Linear Programming Kit).
+It also has an interface to [GLPK](https://www.gnu.org/software/glpk/) (GNU Linear Programming Kit).

 ## Install